krishnanlab/teaching/2020-spring_compbio/README.md

 * During each lecture, I would like to receive from *each of you*, via chat, at least:
     * One question to clarify something I’m saying, and
     * One answer to a question I’m posing.
+* Remember that presenting remotely over Zoom sitting all by yourself is pretty odd, lonely, and lacking in nonverbal feedback (nodding heads, puzzled looks, drowsy eyes, etc.).
+So, when someone is presenting, as listeners, it is our responsibility to encourage the speaker by engaging with the them as much as possible via questions/comments/answers.
+* Finally, I am cognizant of the fact that you are at home/residence and each of you will have a unique circumstance in terms of convenience of working environment, other family-members/roommates, childcare/pet-care needs, spotty internet, etc. All of us will fully accommodate any of this.

 ### 7. Office Hours
 We are going to use Slack video calls to do all our office hours.